Deeplearners3056/Video_subtitle_generator/README.md

 3. Make your modifications and commit them.
 4. Push your branch to your fork.
 5. Submit a pull request.

-## License

-[Specify the license under which this project is distributed.
-For example, MIT License, Apache 2.0, etc.]

-## Contact

-[Your Name/Organization]
-[Your Email Address or GitHub Profile Link]
 ```